 Loose sandals, flip-flops and clogs are not permitted at School.
 Full-day and Elementary children can participate in Outdoor/Physical Education only if they are wearing athletic shoes with laces or Velcro fasteners.

-School uniforms, as well as non-marking running shoes for gym class, are required for kindergarten and elementary students.More information can be found on the Uniforms page of the website under the Parents section.
+School uniforms, indoor shoes, as well as non-marking running shoes for gym class, are required for kindergarten and elementary students.Details can be found on the Uniforms page of the website under the Parents section.

 We strongly advise all parents to leave an extra set of underwear, pants, socks and shirt in case an accident arises where a child should need to change.
 Please note this extra clothing does not have to be uniform clothing.